Essential Guide to Security Frameworks & 14 Examples

 Companies should have guidelines on organizing, sharing, and tracking information on the cloud and expanding cloud usage.
 These should also cover ownership and responsibility of cloud strategy.

-As of 2022, over 60 percent of all corporate data is stored in the cloud.
-This is double the amount stored in the cloud in 2015.
+As of 2022, over 60 percent of all corporate data was stored in the cloud — double the amount that was stored in the cloud in 2015.

-With so much data being stored within the cloud, a business must understand its own role and responsibility for keeping that data safe.
+With more data moving to the cloud, a business must understand its own role and responsibility for keeping that data safe, including achieving and maintaining compliance with cloud requirements.
+This is essential for not only building customer trust, but also for avoiding costly data breaches.

 While cloud solutions offer a variety of benefits, they also come with a unique set of challenges.

-Using a well-known CSP can also give companies a false sense of data security.
+Using a well-known CSP can also give companies a false sense of data security and lead to compliance gaps.

 Take the 2021 Azure Cosmos DB vulnerability, for example.
 Used by brands like Mercedes-Benz and Mars, Incorporated, the database experienced a large vulnerability that made it possible for a user to steal the access key of another.
 This vulnerability went undetected for two years.